 Hank gets one in Nine Pretty Darn Angry Men to Cotton in the perfect Shut Up, Hannibal! on how his old wife LEFT HIM, not the other way around, and that Cotton's afraid of strong women, and that Cotton is afraid of being all alone.
 All the while convincing some corporate stiffs to keep his mower in production.

-Hank gets one during the Halloween Episode.
-Halloween has been banned, so Hank starts a protest by putting on his old devil costume (despite that it's a child-sized costume and looks very silly on the adult Hank) and chants "Trick or treat", followed by everyone (including Luanne) coming out in makeshift costumes.
+Hank gets one during the Halloween Episode where an Evangelical Christian Moral Guardian has Halloween banned because she thinks it's a Satanic holiday.
+Hank starts a protest by putting on his old devil costume (despite that it's a child-sized costume and would have ripped the minute Hank tried it on) and chants "Trick or treat", followed by everyone (including Luanne) coming out in makeshift costumes.

 Bill then gets a crowning moment of funny when he comes out in a ghost costume and inadvertently turns it into a toga when he rips it.